Drive (2019 film): Release

-In January 2019 a teaser released with showcasing the release date 28 July 2019 but got later postponed and further sold to Netflix.
-The film was released on 1 November on Netflix.
-The film is the first original film from Dharma Productions to release on Netflix.
+In January 2019, a teaser was released announcing 28 July 2019 as the film’s release date; however, the release was later postponed, and the distribution rights were subsequently sold to Netflix.
+The film premiered on 1 November.
+It is the first original film from Dharma Productions to be released on the platform.

 Soundtrack

-The music is composed by Tanishk Bagchi, Amartya Bobo Rahut and Javed-Mohsin, while lyrics are written by Siddhant Kaushal, Ozil Dalal, Tanishk Bagchi, and Danish Sabri.
+The music is composed by Tanishk Bagchi, Amartya Bobo Rahut and Javed-Mohsin, with lyrics written by Siddhant Kaushal, Ozil Dalal, Tanishk Bagchi, and Danish Sabri.